User-defined conversions

 conversions are explicit.
 The

-std::convert
+std::convert module

 provides several traits for working with user-defined conversions.
 In Rust, the